ikoniqoz/nitrodocs/content/developers/tools/cp-style-guide.md

 # Control Panel GUI

-PyroCMS comes with a wide range of tools to make developing module UI interfaces easy and streamlined.
-The following outlines the various GUI tools and standards for the PyroCMS control panel.
+NitroCMS comes with a wide range of tools to make developing module UI interfaces easy and streamlined.
+The following outlines the various GUI tools and standards for the NitroCMS control panel.

 To keep things consistent, this page also contains notes on GUI guidelines - from button naming and placement to phrasing.
 We strongly recommend following these guidelines, but if you need to ignore some of them, please keep a consistent user experience in mind.